 - Force Add

 The School of Business does not force add students into full sections of courses.
 Students must add themselves to waitlists and watch course availability on Patriot Web.
 If you have an active graduation application on file and meet all other eligibility requirements then you can submit a request for a force add.
 Please keep in mind this is not guaranteed and force add requests are only considered after waitlists have been purged.
-Please review the Summer 2017 and Fall 2017 policies and eligibility requirements.
+Please review the Spring 2018 policies and eligibility requirements.